Official languages of the United Nations: History

 In 1945, this culminated in the Charter of the UN, its constituent document signed at the San Francisco Conference, which did not expressly provide for official languages.
-The Charter was initially enacted in five languages (Chinese, English, French, Russian, and Spanish).
+The Charter was initially enacted in five languages (English, French, Mandarin, Russian, and Spanish).
 The United Nations selected these original five languages because in addition to being utilized by the League of Nations, they were also the de facto official languages of the major Allied nations, including the Big Four: the British Empire, the United States, the Soviet Union and the Republic of China plus French which was the language of France and the French colonies.
 These nations: the UK, the US, the USSR, Republic of China, and France, became the five Permanent Members of the UN Security Council.
 Unofficially, the UN held its operations in English and French; however, the Charter provided (in Article 111) that the five languages be equally authoritative.

 In 1946, the first session of the United Nations General Assembly adopted rules of procedure concerning languages that purported to apply to "all the organs of the United Nations, other than the International Court of Justice", formally setting out five (5) official languages and two (2) working languages (English and French).

 The following year, the second session of the General Assembly adopted permanent rules of procedure, Resolution 173 (II).
 The part of those rules relating to language closely followed the 1946 rules, except that the 1947 rules did not purport to apply to other UN organs, just the General Assembly.
 Meanwhile, a proposal had been in the works to add Spanish as a third working language in addition to English and French.
 This was adopted in Resolution 262 (III), passed on 11 December 1948.